dispatchrun/dispatch-py/README.md

 ```

 In this example, GET requests on the HTTP server dispatch calls to the
-`publish` stateful function.
+`publish` function.
 The function runs concurrently to the rest of the
-program, driven by the Dispatch scheduler.
+program, driven by the Dispatch SDK.

 The instantiation of the `Dispatch` object on the `FastAPI` application
-automatically installs the HTTP route needed for the scheduler to run stateful
+automatically installs the HTTP route needed for Dispatch to invoke functions.
-functions.

 ### Local testing with ngrok